RsaCtfTool/RsaCtfTool/README.md

 Mode 1 : Attack RSA (specify --publickey or n and e)

 - publickey : public rsa key to crack.
 You can import multiple public keys with wildcards.
-- uncipher : cipher message to decrypt
+- decipher : cipher message to decrypt
 - private : display private rsa key if recovered

 Mode 2 : Create a Public Key File Given n and e (specify --createpub)